Aluerie/HextechButEfficient/README.md

 - [ ] Mass-Open everything that has BE potential:
   - [ ] Champion capsules (basic/glorious)
   - [ ] Honour capsules/orbs
-  - [ ] Hextech chests
   - [ ] Not-permanent random champion shards
+  - [ ] etc???
 - [ ] Upgrade Champion Mastery if available
 - [ ] Upgrade champion shards (after price is below 7800)
 - [ ] (?)
 Possibility to choose favourite/hated champions so they have different treatment
-- [ ] Remove `isNew` shining in loot tab that you need to hover over the shards to remove.

 ### 🟠 Efficient OE-management

 This includes

 - [ ] Open all esports capsules.
+- [ ] Mass-Open everything has OE potential:
+  - [ ] Hextech chests
+    - [ ] Combine Key Fragments for them
+  - [ ] Random wards
+  - [ ] Eternal capsules
+  - [ ] etc???
 - [ ] Disenchant all:
   - [ ] emotes
   - [ ] icons
   - [ ] eternals
   - [ ] wards
 - [ ] Waste all OE to upgrade the cheapest skin shards.

+### 🤯 Misc

+- [ ] (Misc) Remove `isNew` shining in loot tab that you need to hover over the shards to remove.
+- [ ] Some memory-script that remembers to do everything ticked like one button to rule them all that would do everything marked like all points from OE management and upgrade champion masteries.

 ### 😈 Remove Challenges Tokens